 With support from ASP, college and university construction programs literally “Race to Build” homes for three veteran families in East Tennessee during the Food City 500 at the Bristol Motor Speedway.

-Race to Build is an annual event in April where the Appalachia Service Project partners with Bristol Motor Speedway during the Food City 500 NASCAR race.
-Three teams of university construction management students come together and compete to build 3 homes as fast as they can, for 3 families in the Tri-Cities region.
+Race to Build is an annual event where Appalachia Service Project partners with Bristol Motor Speedway during the Bass Pro Shops NASCAR Night race.
+Two teams of university construction management students come together and compete to build 2 homes as fast as they can, for 2 families in the Tri-Cities region.
 You don’t want to miss this!

 The families that receive these homes are residents of the Tri-Cities area in Northeast Tennessee.
 The participants are college students who are studying construction management or building technology.
 The sponsors and partners are groups, companies, or individuals who want to get involved and have their time and/or dollars lift the mission of ASP.
 The volunteers are those who serve after the event who help get families into their homes as fast as possible.
 There are a many moving parts, and there’s a place for you to get involved!

 Bristol Motor Speedway, 151 Speedway Boulevard, Bristol, TN.
 ASP’s event is set up between the Orange and the Purple bridges.
 Come visit!